holaphil/amazing-maple-e08ae/src/pages/index.md

       the day you are still living in someone else's house.

       **holaphil.com is my house**.
-Here you will find a resources and information related to my 20+ years of experience building brands, products, and services.
+Here you will find resources and information related to my 20+ years of experience building brands, products, and services.
 Take a tour by simply scrolling further down or selecting any of the nav items above.
-And thank you for visiting!
+And of course, thank you for visiting!

       PS — *this website is built using an architecture called **Jamstack**.